jfuellert/JFParallaxView/README.md

 Latest tested and supported build and deployment target - iOS 8.4.

 ##ARC Compatibility
-JFParallaxView is built from ARC and is ARC compatible.
+JFParallaxView is built from ARC and is ARC-only compatible.

 ##Usage
 ####JFParallaxView initialization